Exploring the Black Hills of South Dakota in the Winter

 Custer State Park Visitor Center

 Despite their relative calm around the truck, one thing to bear in mind is bison are erratic and can become aggressive quickly.
 Do not approach them.
-After we moved through the herd, I did make a point to get out and take some pictures.
+After we moved through the herd, I made a point to get out and take some pictures.
 I also kept my distance and did not make sudden movements.
+Even keeping your distance can still spook these animals, as we found out in North Dakota’s Theodore Roosevelt National Park!

 Bison cleaning the salt off the truck.